 (2) Any person who stores any quantity of explosives in any place, whether that place is licensed under this Act or not, in any manner other than that prescribed by regulations made under this Act, commits an offence against this Act.

-(3) Any person who without lawful authority stores or has in his possession any explosive, or who on being requested so to do by an inspector or a member of the police force fails or refuses to produce a licence or permit granted under this Act authorizing that person to store or have in his possession any explosive, commits an offence against this Act.
+(3) Any person who without lawful authority stores or has in his possession any explosive, or who on being requested so to do by an inspector or a member of the police force fails or refuses to produce a licence or permit granted under this Act authorising that person to store or have in his possession any explosive, commits an offence against this Act.

 25. Public magazines may be appointed